-Say farewell to Buenos Aires and transfer 30 minutes to the airport to board your plane over to Puerto Iguazu, the town closest to the incredible wonder that is Iguazu Falls.
+Say farewell to Buenos Aires and transfer 30 minutes to the airport to board your plane over to Puerto Iguazu, the town closest to the incredible wonder that is Iguazu (or Iguacu in Brazil) Falls.

 Your flight is just under two hours, and a transfer will take you from the airport to your hotel.

 You have the rest of the day at leisure.